HIPERFIT/hiperfit.github.com/index.md

 ---
 layout: front
-title: Research Center for HIgh PERformance computing in Financial IT
+title: Research Center for High Performance Computing in Financial IT
 ---
 {% include JB/setup %}